How To Gain Weight

 Weight gained (WG) is the amount of calories eaten (CE) less the amount of calories burned (CB).

 I’m emphasizing this because it is important to understand and some people simply do not get it the first time.
+The answer for how to gain weight is to eat more calories.
 But when you realize that this is all it takes to gain weight, then you will be able to judge what diets, tips and workout routines are beneficial for gaining weight.
 Knowing this, you won’t be fooled by some scam weight gain diet.

 Why Try To Gain Weight?